 Method

 Participants.
 Participants were X 5-year-olds (X boys and X girls; Mage = X months, range = X-Y) and X 6-year-olds (X boys and X girls; Mage = X months, range = X-Y).
 Although most children were from white, middle-class backgrounds, a range of ethnicities that resembled the diversity in the population were represented.
+All children were tested in a quiet room at a Children’s museum in Providence, RI.

 Materials & Procedure.
 The materials and procedure for Experiment 2 was identical to that for Experiment 1.